 4 Module coordinator Prof. Dr. Markus Beckmann 5 Contents This lecture provides an advanced perspective on Corporate Sustainability Management.
 The lecture starts with a short recap of sustainability management basics (What is sustainability?
 Why is sustainability increasingly important for business?
 What are key concepts of sustainability management?)
 Following this brief recap of the concepts of sustainability and sustainability management, we take a closer look at selected corporate functions such as strategy, marketing, or supply chain management.
 For each function, we look at the key drivers for corporate sustainability, relevant management tools, best-practice cases, and will discuss risks and opportunities involved in corporate management.
 Throughout the lecture, we will follow the concept of integrated sustainability management, thus integrating the three pillars of sustainability: economy, natural environment, and society, into the core of a business.
-Learning objectives and skills in the selected functional areas discursive and reflective competencies in regards to serelevant questions practical insights for implementing sustainability in real applications insights on potential challenges during the implemental advanced knowledge in sustainability management, especially in the selected functional areas discursive and reflective competencies in regards to societally relevant questions practical insights for implementing sustainability in real-life 7 Prerequisites None 8 Integration in curriculum semester: 3;1;5 9 9 Module compatibility Elective Modules Master of Arts Development Economics and International Studies 20242 Freie Ergänzungsstudien Master of Arts Development Economics International Studies 20242 10 Method of examination Electronic examination (60 minutes) 11 Grading procedure Electronic examination (100%) 12 Module frequency Only in winter semester 13 Workload in clock hours Contact hours: 45 h Independent study: 105 h

-14 Module duration 1 semester
+6 Learning objectives and skills Students will acquire: advanced knowledge in sustainability management, especially in the selected functional areas discursive and reflective competencies in regards to societally relevant questions practical insights for implementing sustainability in real-life applications insights on potential challenges during the implementation of sustainability management 7 Prerequisites None 8 Integration in curriculum semester: 3;1;5 9 Module compatibility Elective Modules Master of Arts Development Economics and International Studies 20242 Freie Ergänzungsstudien Master of Arts Development Economics and International Studies 20242 10 Method of examination Electronic examination (60 minutes) 11 Grading procedure Electronic examination (100%) 12 Module frequency Only in winter semester 13 Workload in clock hours Contact hours: 45 h Independent study: 105 h 14 Module duration 1 semester

-15 Teaching and examination language english

-16 Bibliography Readings will be provided via StudOn.
+15 Teaching and examination language english 16 Bibliography Readings will be provided via StudOn.